neajul/Hosthandleiding/content/1-1 Problems with the cloud.md

-# 1.1 Problems with the so-called cloud
+# 1-1 Problems with the cloud

-## 1.1.1 What is a cloud?
+## 1-1-1 What is a cloud?
 Today, in many professions we are dependent on tools that work in the [[0.2 Glossary of Terms#cloud|cloud]].
 This becomes especially true when we work in teams.
 We have to write collaboratively, share files, conduct video calls and invite each other to calendar events.
 What might have seemed almost impossible a few decades ago, has become so simple that it has become almost invisible to us as users: Right click, share, send, and it's done.

 What a lot of us are not always aware of is that this seamless experience is enabled by an expansive network of digital and physical infrastructure that runs around the clock for our convenience.
 Or, in more simple terms: For us to collaborate in the cloud, somewhere in the world there is a very fancy, and very fast computer that facilitates this collaboration.
 Usually these computers are located in vast data centers around the world, many of which are controlled by a small number of hard- and software conglomerates, and which have come to use a significant part of the world's energy production.

-## 1.1.2 Why is that a problem?
+## 1-1-2 Why is that a problem?
 As mentioned above, this infrastructure is incredibly expensive from an energy usage/environmental point of view.
 Even though many data centers around the world are run with 100% renewable energies, in many cases they actually use up large parts of the capacities of renewable energy sources, while the rest of the power grid remains powered through the use of fossil fuels.

 As mentioned above, large parts of the cloud are run by large corporations like Amazon, Apple, Google and the like.
 Companies (and monopolies) with histories of